MonaNaamani/Programming-Notes/JavaScript.md

 Besides regular numbers, there are so-called “special numeric values” which also belong to this data type: Infinity, -Infinity, and NaN.
 - Infinity represents the mathematical Infinity ∞.
 It is a special value that’s greater than any number.
 - NaN represents a computational error.
-It is a result of an incorrect or an undefined mathematical operation, for instance: `alert( "not a number" / 2 ); // NaN, such division is erroneous`.
+It is a result of an incorrect or an undefined mathematical operation, for instance: alert( "not a number" / 2 ); // NaN, such division is erroneous.
 If there’s a NaN somewhere in a mathematical expression, it propagates to the whole result (there’s only one exception to that: NaN ** 0 is 1).

 #### 3. Bigint

 In JavaScript, the “number” type cannot safely represent integer values larger than (253-1) (that’s 9007199254740991), or less than -(253-1) for negatives.
 BigInt type was recently added to the language to represent integers of arbitrary length.
-A BigInt value is created by appending n to the end of an integer: `const bigInt = 1234567890123456789012345678901234567890n` (the "n" at the end means it's a BigInt).
+A BigInt value is created by appending n to the end of an integer: const bigInt = 1234567890123456789012345678901234567890n (the "n" at the end means it's a BigInt).
 BigInt numbers are rarely needed.

 #### 4. Boolean (logical type)